 PR #20-15 (M) was tracked briefly in Monroe Co, but by early October 2015 was seen in Dubuque, IA.
 He was alone, very close to a heavily populated area.
 After it became clear he was not following sandhill cranes and did not seem to be moving from the area on his own, ICF staff captured him and released him near #14-15 in Spring Green, WI (full story here).
 The day after his re-release he disappeared from Spring Green.
 He was alone in St. Martin County, Louisiana in January 2016.
 As of April 1, 2016, he was still alone in Louisiana but starting to move north.
 He successfully returned to Jefferson County, Wisconsin, where he was at times loosely associating with #14-15 and then moved to Walworth County, WI the rest of the summer and past mid November.
-By December 4, 2016, he ended up in St. Martin Parish, LA, where he wintered last year.
+By December 4, 2016, he ended up in St. Martin Parish, LA, where he wintered last year, and remained through all of February.
 "Who knows why he decided that's where he wants to go" commented ICF's Hillary Thompson, "but he seems to like it."